 How to Edit Photos Using Less Time and Effort in Lightroom Classic

-It’s all too easy to get bogged down spending forever on a photo edit in Classic.
+It’s all too easy to get bogged spending forever on a photo edit in Lightroom Classic.
 With Lightroom’s slider adjustments being so easy to manipulate, it can be tricky to know where to begin and when an edit is ‘done’.

 In this quick tutorial, you’ll learn how to use Lightroom to get the most out of your photos with the least amount of effort possible.
 We’ll look at optimizing your editing workflow and cover ways to create shortcuts for some of your most frequently used edits.

-Frugal and Fun
+Frugal and

-One common way to get bogged down in photo editing is to edit in a hurry.
+One common to get bogged down in photo editing is to edit in a hurry.
 In excitement, we’ve all jumped into an edit too early and, not really knowing what to do with the pictures, taken the processing too far or in an unfruitful direction.
 That’s part of the fun of Lightroom’s non-destructive nature and of learning photography.
-In an efficient workflow, however, you want to stop work the your pictures have had enough.
+In an efficient workflow, however, you want to stop work the moment your pictures have had enough.
 Knowing what is enoughto your eyeis the key.

 Before you start processing your photos, what it is you want from them?
 If you’re sharing your pictures, think about the intended audience.
 Will they click with the look you want to create?
 What do you want the photos to say?
 Spend as much time as you can at your photographs, thinking, feeling, and getting to know them before you start seriously adjusting anything.